sirEN Conference

-Self-proclaimed space cowgirl, I am a Galactic archeologist investigating the origins of the Milky Way at the University of Texas at Austin advised by Dr. Keith Hawkins.
+Self-proclaimed space cowgirl, I am a Galactic archaeologist investigating the origins of the Milky Way at the University of Texas at Austin advised by Dr. Keith Hawkins.
 I research the chemodynamic evolution of the Milky Way by using stellar spectroscopy to analyze the chemical abundances of stars in our Galaxy, an endeavor that started when I obtained my B.S. in Astrophysics from the University of Florida.

 Avid lover of astronomy and craft beer, I am happy to be an organizer of Austin's Astronomy on Tap.
 Check us out!